greg7mdp/rippled/docs/sidechain/spec.md

 transfer.
 A normal cross-chain transfer requires a cross-chain sequence number (which requires an existing account on the destination chain).
 One purpose of the cross-chain sequence number is to prevent transaction replay.
-For this transaction, the existence or non-existence of the destination account plays this role.
-If the account exists, the transaction fails.
-If it doesn't exist, it is allowed to try to move funds.

-Note: If this account already exists, the transaction fails.
-This means only amounts close to the minimum required for account creation should be used or a malicious account can create the account for a smaller amount, causing funds to be lost (of course, the malicious account would lose funds of their own, but that wouldn't necessarily prevent the attack).
+For this transaction, we use a different mechanism: the accounts must be claimed on the destination chain in the same order that the `SidechainXChainAccountCreate` transactions occured on the source chain.

+This transaction can only be used for XRP to XRP sidechains.

+IMPORTANT: This transaction should only be enabled if the witness signatures will be reliably delivered to the destination chain.
+If the signatures are not delivered (for example, the chain relies on use accounts to collect signatures) then account creation would be blocked for all transactions that happened after the one waiting on signatures.
+This could be used maliciously.
+To disable this transaction on XRP to XRP sidechains, the sidechain's `MinAccountCreateAmount` should not be present.

+Note: If this account already exists, the XRP is transfered to the existing account.
+However, note that unlike the `SidechainXChainTransfer` transaction, there is no error handling mechanism.
+If the claim transaction fails, there is no mechanism for refunds.
+The funds are permanently lost.
+This transaction should still only be used for account creation.

 #### Fields

 * Sidechain: Door accounts and assets.
 See `STSidechain` above.
 Required.

 * OtherChainDestination: Destination account on the other chain.
-Must not exist on the other chain or the transaction will fail.
-If the transaction fails in this case the funds are lost.
 Required.

 * Amount: Amount, in XRP, to use for account creation.
 Must be greater than or equal to the amount specified in the sidechain ledger object.
 Required.